babel/website/docs/faq.md

 ## Why am I getting a Syntax Error/Unexpected Token?
 It's most likely the case that you didn't include a plugin/preset that supports that feature.
 (It's also possible it's a bug in the parser, or that it actually is a syntax error).

-## Why is babel-x's dependency on `babel-runtime` not updated?

-Babel 6 (all the packages themselves) use babel 5 to compile plugins.

-As an example, `babel-generator@6.x.x` itself is written in ES2015+ and transpiled with Babel 5.x.
-It uses `babel-runtime@5.x` for it's own code (and is not related to the a user's output code).

 ## Why isn't a certain babel-x package updated?

 When we do a release, the only packages that get updated are the packages that